OpenScienceRoadmap/jrost/CODE_OF_CONDUCT.md

 ### Anonymous Reports

-File [an anonymouse report](https://docs.google.com/forms/d/e/1FAIpQLSf4-mJSRzv9CcjBGMcNpn-TTqokY7JZ1wYmTmD1ZWS0yetZlQ/viewform?usp=sf_link) at any time.
+File [an anonymous report](https://docs.google.com/forms/d/e/1FAIpQLSf4-mJSRzv9CcjBGMcNpn-TTqokY7JZ1wYmTmD1ZWS0yetZlQ/viewform?usp=sf_link) at any time.
 We can't follow up on anonymous reports with you directly, but we will fully investigate them and take whatever action is necessary to prevent recurrences.

 ### Personal Reports